 Punishment under Section 354 A

-• For the offence of unwelcome physical contact and advances or a demand or request for sexual favours or showing pornography.
-The punishment is imprisonment up to 3 years or fine or both.
+- For the offence of unwelcome physical contact and advances or a demand or request for sexual favours or showing pornography.
+The punishment is imprisonment for up to 3 years or a fine or both.
 It is a cognizable and bailable offence.

-• For the offence of making a sexually coloured remark.
-The punishment is imprisonment up to 1 year or fine or both.
+- For the offence of making a sexually coloured remark.
+The punishment is imprisonment for up to 1 year or a fine or both.
 It is a cognizable and bailable offence.

 Section 354 B “Assault or use of criminal force with intent to disrobe”